English Pronunciation

 So let's practice using the tap in context.
 We're going to practice a dilaog with lots of taps in it.

+I'm going to do the dialog with one of my private students Natalie Gal.
 Natalie is originally from Russia.
 She's one of my most advanced students and through her hard work and training,

+she's reached a point where her accent is quite accurate and native sounding.
 We'll be hearing more from Natalie and how she got to this point in future podcasts.

 But for now, let's focus on the pronunciation of <t> as a tap sound /ɾ / in this dialog.